 Pichi Pichi with Cheese and coconut

 Pichi Pichi with Cheese dessert is a signature dish featured prominently on Amber’s Menu, ranked highly among its dessert offerings.
-This delicacy is characterized by its distinctive, Soft, chewy, gelatinous texture and serves as an excellent snack as well as a delightful accompaniment to tea or coffee.
+In this article, we’ll cover the latest Amber pichi-pichi prices (2026), the recipe, calories per piece, and where you can see it across Amber branches..
 It is also suitable for preparing in large quantities, making it an ideal choice for sharing with friends and family or during social gatherings.

-This exquisite Filipino dessert features a straightforward recipe comprising only four primary ingredients: cassava base, water, sugar, and lye water.
+This exquisite recipe features a straightforward recipe comprising only four primary ingredients: cassava base, water, sugar, and lye water.
 Upon completion of the cooking process, the dish is cooled and then coated in grated cheddar cheese to enhance its flavor.
-This Kakanin (Filipino sticky rice-based dessert) is renowned for its uncomplicated preparation, delectable taste, and gelatinous texture, which is achieved through the steaming of grated cassava.
+This Kakanin (traditional Filipino cassava-based dessert) is renowned for its uncomplicated preparation, delectable taste, and gelatinous texture, which is achieved through the steaming of cassava.
 It is also classified as a type of Puto, prevalent throughout the Philippines, with Amber Menu being one of the most prominent sellers of this delicacy.

 Prep Time: 16 minutes